 Supplementing can be worth a try, particularly as you can take it a couple of hours before bed to potentially help with sleep too.
 Just make sure to avoid the ‘oxide’ version, which is the cheapest form and poorly absorbed.

-Magnesium citrate is better, and a good option (on amazon this time) is HERE
+Magnesium citrate or glycinate are better, and a good option (on amazon this time) is HERE

 While supplements are helpful, it’s worth remembering that the biggest impact on your health will always come from solid foundations.
 These take the form of quality nutrition, regular movement, sleep, hydration, self care and stress management.